-As a general guideline, the length of the written assignment should be about 70% summary (points i. through v.), and 30% critique (points vi. and vii.).
+As a general guideline, the length of the written assignment should be about 50% summary (points i., ii, and iii.) and 50% critique and future research/integration (points iv. and v.).
 Students may choose to integrate both summary and critique components, or write them sequentially (that is, keep them in separate sections).
 Please ensure that your work is entirely original: avoid plagiarism.
 Paraphrase (put into your own words), use proper citation methods (where applicable), and rely on your own thoughts.
-Papers may be checked for originality using turnitin.com.
+Papers will be checked for originality using turnitin.com.